nachocaru/xaprb.com/content/blog/2011-02-17-poor-mans-mytop.md

   - Perl
   - SQL
 ---
-I often need to watch a server that&#8217;s very minimally configured, e.g. has no Perl DBI libraries installed, and I shouldn&#8217;t install anything.
+I often need to watch a server that's very minimally configured, e.g. has no Perl DBI libraries installed, and I shouldn't install anything.
 The following snippet is a quick way to do that:

 <pre>watch 'mysqladmin proc | grep -v Sleep | cut -b0-130'</pre>

 Replace **130** by the width of your terminal, naturally.

-(Of course, [innotop][1] is much more featureful than mytop, but mytop is the essential functionality we&#8217;re going for here!)
+(Of course, [innotop][1] is much more featureful than mytop, but mytop is the essential functionality we're going for here!)

  [1]: http://code.google.com/p/innotop/